lun-4/dril-instruct/README.md

 - we now have a dataset of instruction-to-dril-tweet
 - finetune on that, and you get a shitposter (that's the idea)

+NOTE: this project was made with [vicuna-13b-cocktail](https://huggingface.co/reeducator/vicuna-13b-cocktail) in mind, including its system prompt. using a different model means that changes must be done in:
+ - `./prepare/self_instruct.py`, to account for the system prompt of the model
+ - `./prepare/extrapolate_instructions`, to account for model parameters (temperature, top_k, etc)

 ```
 git clone ...
 cd ...